Botanical name: Nepeta catara

 What is catnip?

-Lemon (Nepeta cataria citriodora): White flowers, spotted with purple, grows up to 3 feet.
+Nepeta cataria citriodora (Lemon catnip): White flowers, spotted with purple, grows up to 3 feet.
 The leaves have a lemony scent.

-Catnip is also known by the following names: cataria, catmint, catnep, catrup, cat's heal all, cat's-play, cat's wort, catswort, catwort, chi hsueh tsao, field balm, Garden Nep, Herba Cataria, Herba Catti, Nebada, Nep.
+Nepeta cataria is also known by the following names: cataria, catmint, catnep, catrup, cat's healall, cat's-play, true catnip, cat's wort, catswort, catwort, chi hsueh tsao, field balm, Garden Nep, Herba Cataria, Herba Catti, Nebada, Nep.

-The active ingredient which causes a high in cats is an essential oil called nepetalactone, which can be found in the leaves and stems of the plant.
-Other constituents include acetic acid, alpha & beta-nepetalactone, citral, nepetalactone, geraniol, dipentene, citronellol, nerol, butyric acid, valeric acid and tannins.
+The active ingredient that causes a high in cats is an essential oil called nepetalactone, which can be found in the leaves and stems of the plant.
+Other constituents include acetic acid, alpha and beta-nepetalactone, citral, nepetalactone, geraniol, dipentene, citronellol, nerol, butyric acid, valeric acid and tannins.

-It's not just domesticated cats who enjoy the effects of catnip, many lot of wild species also enjoy it.
+It's not just domesticated cats who enjoy the effects of catnip; many other wild species of cats also enjoy it.
 Cats can smell 1 part per billion in the air.
-Males and females, fertile or desexed, there appears to be no one group more readily affected by catnip than another.
+Males and females, fertile or desexed—there appears to be no one group more readily affected by catnip than another.